napolux/1000ideas/ideas/we_make_your_bed_service/README.md

 # We make your bed service

 For a monthly subscription (i.e. 19$ for 1 bed, 29$ for two beds, etc...) we make your bed at home with fresh sheets during the morning Mon-Fri, so you don't have to.
-The service basic package is limited only to beds, without touching anything else.
+The service basic package is limited only to beds, without touching anything else for the min. package.

 ### PROs